dmrossm/HomeSalesAnalysis/README.md

 ## Modeling:
 Via a multiple linear regression model using the below features, we were able to predict housing prices with ~62% greater accuracy than with a baseline model.
 Given this increased accuracy, we were able to predict housing prices within $100,000 of the true price.
 Given the wide range of hoursing prices and how expensive many homes are within the Seattle region, an error of $100,000 was deemed accceptable.
 (Our baseline model assessed median price using the medians of each feature below.)
+Of note, we created roughly 20 models using varying cominations of features, and the above model was found to be optimal.
 - latitude
 - living space square footage
 - grade